Word got out that a vaccine site was giving shots to anyone because of low demand. Hundreds lined up.

 “When the lines are so low to the point where we are not using our allotment for the day at some of these sites, it lets you know we should open it up,” Taddeo told The Post.
 “Our enemy right now is getting covid.
 It’s not following these rules to the point that days go by without using the allotted amount of vaccine.”

-Before he was turned away Sunday, Liggoria said, he knew it was a long shot, “but I was going to try my chance.”
+Before he was turned away Sunday, Ligorria said, he knew it was a long shot, “but I was going to try my chance.”

 He believes he is technically eligible under the state’s current criteria — he said his over-40 BMI makes him “extremely vulnerable.”
-But because he doesn’t have a primary care physician, he hasn’t been able to get the required note from a physician to prove it.
+But because he doesn’t have a primary care physician, he hasn’t been able to get the required note from a doctor to prove it.

 He tried for more than a week to get an appointment with a physician, but the cost for the exam was too high.
 He also tried going to an urgent-care clinic but was told he wouldn’t be able to get the required note that way, either.

-Note: Correction: A previous version of this story misspelled Julio Ligorria’s name.